 Additionally, these styles of floor lamps help make a living space lively with a clean-lined design.
-Everything from a medium base to a foot switch style power cord are common features seen in a mid-century floor lamp of the contemporary design.
+Everything from a medium base to a foot switch style power cord is a common feature seen in a mid-century floor lamp of contemporary design.

 B. Mid-Century Modern Design

 Another type of style that can be found in many vintage pieces is mid-century modern floor lamps that combine form and function.
 This design style is characterized by simplistic and geometric elements.
 Smooth curves and lines draw the eye in and help to give focused lighting to the floor and work area without dispersing too much light upwards.

 Many of the mid-century style elements take inspiration from the 1950 and 1960 periods, focusing on wood and earthy tones.
 In combination with the composition of the floor lamps, these elements make for a minimalistic design that focuses only on essentials.
 Any detail work or ornaments are absent on these mid-century style floor lamps.